 American Sign Museum | Cincinnati, Ohio | Neon signs | How to make | Americana | Private Tour | What to do in Cincinnati | Queen City | Big Boy | American history | Quirky Museums | Unique Museums | Fun things to do in Cincinnati

-After your guided tour of the American Sign Museum, they give you the option of sticking around and heading into the workshop for an up-close lesson on how neon signs are made.
-In a continuing effort to get always get my money’s worth, I opted to check this out.
-And this two-part demonstration was INCREDIBLE!
-Like, red sticker on something you actually need at Target, incredible.
+After your guided tour of the American Sign Museum, they give you the option of sticking around and heading into the workshop for an up-close lesson on how they make neon signs.
+In a continuing effort to always get my money’s worth, I opted to check this out.
+And this two-part demonstration was awesome!

 American Sign Museum | Cincinnati, Ohio | Neon signs | How to make | Americana | Private Tour | What to do in Cincinnati | Queen City | Big Boy | American history | Quirky Museums | Unique Museums | Fun things to do in Cincinnati | How neon signs are made